cindyhanae/KingHost/README.md

 <h1>Kinghost</h1>

-<p>Project developed during Codeboost course with the objective of improving skills with SASS, HTMl and CSS.</p>
+<p>Project developed during Codeboost course with the objective of improving skills with SASS, HTML and CSS.</p>
 <p><a href="https://cindyhanae.github.io/KingHost/" target="_blank">Link to app</a></p>

 <h2>Table of contents</h2>